Pain Medications and Sickle Cell Disease

 Hydration may relieve pain and reduce the risk of other complications.
 Pain management at home and in the hospital should always include increased fluid intake.1,16

 Ketamine may treat severe pain that does not respond to opioids.
-Ketamine is commonly used as an anesthetic, but it can also relieve pain at low doses.17
+Ketamine is commonly used as an anesthetic, but it can also relieve pain at low doses.
+It is a newer, off-label treatment for relieving sickle cell pain, and some practitioners may not be as experienced in using ketamine for treating sickle cell disease.17

 Other therapies have also been used to treat pain.
 These include:5,17